 Optional Disability Insurance Riders

-You can add optional riders at an additional cost to your policy to best fit your needs and budget.
-Some popular rider options for personal trainer and fitness instructors include:
+However, you can add optional riders at an additional cost to your policy to best fit your needs and budget.

-Retroactive Injury Benefit Rider: Pays benefits from the date of disability due to injury if disability occurs within 30 days of the injury and continues through the elimination period.
+Retroactive Injury Benefit Rider: Pays additional benefits from the date of disability due to injury if disability occurs within 30 days of the injury and continues through the elimination period.

 The Best Disability Insurance For Personal Trainers And Fitness Instructors

 You are probably wondering who we like to work with.
 First, we work with many disability insurance carriers.
 So, we are sure we can find one that meets your needs and budget.

 Also, not all carriers insure personal trainers or fitness instructors.
 See the snapshot out of an underwriting guide of a popular carrier.

 There is only a handful that will properly insure the personal trainer/fitness instructor occupation.
 These carriers include:

 - Illinois Mutual

 - Mutual of Omaha